cooknl/anaconda-pkg-ver-finder/README.md

 Sites:

 - Old installers: <https://docs.anaconda.com/anaconda/packages/oldpkglists/>
+  - All of the old packages URLS are available in an unordered list, except those for 2020.04 and 2020.07, which is just a block of text.
   - Anaconda v1.x: `https://docs.anaconda.com/anaconda/packages/old-pkg-lists/[anaconda_version]`
         - Rando table of packages
     - Anaconda v2.x - v4.x: `https://docs.anaconda.com/anaconda/packages/old-pkg-lists/[anaconda_version]/[python_version]/`